Will Trump Executive Order Banning Transgender Women from Women's Sports Survive Legal Challenges?

 • Directing the State Department to order changes to the standards used by the International Olympic Committee, which have historically aligned with global governing bodies, to align with the EO

 Almost immediately after the White House issued "Keeping Men out of Women's Sports," the NCAA issued a revised Participation Policy for Transgender Student-Athletes.
-The revised policy aligns with the EO in disallowing student-athletes assigned male at birth from competing on NCAA women's teams, but the revised policy does allow such athletes to practice with women's teams.
+The revised policy aligns with the EO in disallowing student-athletes assigned male at birth from competing on NCAA women's teams, but does allow such athletes to practice with women's teams.
 The policy also expressly states that schools remain subject to local, state, and federal legislation and such legislation supersedes the rules of the NCAA.
 Importantly, it may be difficult for schools to reconcile the EO with the many state and local laws that protect transgender individuals from discrimination.

-There have been several notable cases making their way through the federal courts on the issue of transgender participation in sports at all levels.
-For example, in 2024, NY Attorney General Leticia James sued Nassau County in Long Island over a law that excludes transgender women and girls from participating in any girls' and women's sports, leagues, organizations, teams or programs held at any public facility or venue.
-There are also challenges to West Virginia and Idaho laws prohibiting transgender male-to-female participation in female sports that have had success in the federal appellate courts that may be heard by the Supreme Court.
+There have been several notable cases making their way through state and federal courts on the issue of transgender participation in sports at all levels.
+For example, in July 2024, New York Attorney General Leticia James sued Nassau County in Long Island over a law that excludes transgender women and girls from participating in any girls' and women's sports, leagues, organizations, teams, or programs held at any public facility or venue.
+The Long Island Roller Rebels, a Nassau-county based women's roller derby league, filed a similar suit at the same time, arguing that the local law violates NY state and city anti-discrimination laws.
+The Roller Rebels moved for a preliminary injunction to stall enforcement of the law, but the court denied the injunction in late January.
+The Roller Rebels appealed the ruling to the requisite NY appellate division last month.
+The AG suit is still pending, but has not seen recent activity.

-We expect legal challenges to transgender sports bans to continue, and questions remain about whether the EO will survive legal challenges, and if it does, how federal agencies will enforce it.
 In the wake of the EO, some schools have already removed transgender inclusion policies from their websites in response to the EO, and we expect most schools participating in NCAA athletics to align with the NCAA's revised policy.
 But at the state and local level, we expect to continue to see differing approaches.
 For example, the Illinois High School Association issued a statement shortly after the EO came out recommitting to its transgender participation policy based on adherence to Illinois state law.

-In the wake of the EO, schools will need to review their current policies in tandem with the policies of their governing bodies, athletic conferences, and state and local law.
+In sum, schools will need to review their current policies in tandem with the policies of their governing bodies, athletic conferences, and state and local law.
 Venable will continue to monitor the situation in the coming months.
 If you have further questions about how "Keeping Men out of Women's Sports" will impact your organization and its programs, please contact the authors of this article or any other attorney in Venable's Labor and Employment or Sports groups.